 In 1868 billiard fan John W. Hyatt invented celluloid.
 His creation not only saved elephants but many other animals that had been providing horn and shell to eyewear manufacturers.

 By the 1870s celluloid had been adapted for use in spectacles, it was a more flexible material to work compared with shell or horn.
-It could be infused with a variety of colors and effects which would increase dramatically as production levels of glasses continue to rise to meet the ever-growing demand for eyewear in the 19th century.
+It could be infused with a variety of colours and effects which would increase dramatically as production levels of glasses continue to rise to meet the ever-growing demand for eyewear in the 19th century.

 By the end of the 1920s, Hollywood had become the undisputed center of international filmmaking.
 The warm and sunny climate meant filmmakers could shoot outdoors at least 300 days a year, Hollywood stars were often photographed wearing sunglasses for the movie’s promotional material.
 Thanks to Hollywood’s starts growing popularity, a new worldwide audience started forging a connection between sunglasses and the glamorous.